 Studies show that the length of time you spend in addiction treatment affects the outcome.
 According to NIDA, treatment would ideally last for 90 days from your first day in detox to your last day in outpatient treatment.
 Treatment duration and the length of time you spend will depend on your specific needs and the progress you make in treatment, but leaving treatment too early is more likely to result in relapse.

 Behavioral Therapies are Implemented

 Behavioral therapy options are some of the most commonly recommended approaches to treatment.
 They are designed to help you gain motivation to succeed in treatment, increase your readiness to change, and identify high-risk situations that can lead to relapse.
 Cognitive behavioral therapy is one of the most commonly use when it comes to building up a person’s self-efficacy and developing relapse prevention strategies.

-Finding the Right Addiction Drug Addiction Treatment Center
+Finding The Right Addiction Drug Addiction Treatment Center

-If you believe your child or teen may be struggling with a substance use disorder, there is help and information available to your today.
+If you believe your child or teen may be struggling with a substance use disorder, there is help and information available to you today.
 Speak to a representative at Family Recovery Specialists to learn more about adolescent drug addiction and how treatment can help.